What is Celebrex (celecoxib)?

 In FAP, patients develop large numbers of polyps in their colons, and the polyps invariably become malignant.
 The only cure of FAP is removal of the entire colon.
 Celebrex is approved as an adjunctive (secondary) treatment among patients with FAP.

-Common side effects of Celebrex include
+Common side effects of Celebrex include headache, abdominal pain, indigestion, diarrhea, nausea, gas (flatulence), and insomnia.

 Drug interactions of Celebrex include aspirin or other NSAIDs (for example, ibuprofen, naproxen, etc.), which may increase the occurrence of stomach and intestinal ulcers.
 It may be used with low-dose aspirin.